TheTechnobear/MEC/oKontrol/devnotes.md

 # TO DO
 stuff that is obviously outstanding
-- Parameter callback for local publishing of messages, updating of screens etc.
-- input system for encoders/pots
-- takeover functionality
 - refactor, many things are setup purely for testing concepts
-- receiving over osc needs to lock parameter for organelle

 # design
+overall design is to allow for a peer to peer parameter system, essentially oKontrol is responsible for 'syncronising' parameters across a transport.

-layered : general -> pure data layer -> organelle layer (?)
+software layers : general -> pure data layer -> organelle layer (?)
 general layer:
 - parameter data mapping
 - osc transmit/recieve of parameters